 Quiz

-There will be held quizzes in the classroom which must be passed in order to gain access to the other assessment parts in the course.
+80% attendance is required to be able to qualify for the written exam.
+There will be quizzes held in the classroom which must be passed in order to gain access to the other assessment parts in the course.
 There are no re-sit possibilities for this.